innuli4ka/blinklink/README.md

 <img width="1206" height="857" alt="image" src="https://github.com/user-attachments/assets/b6786bf3-019c-47bb-b162-1fa2de3bf5ba" />

 Scroll to the bottom of the page - you will see a static website endpoint URL.
 This is your frontend's public URL.
-Copy it, we will use it later:
+Copy it, this will be the link to your website

 <img width="1206" height="857" alt="image" src="https://github.com/user-attachments/assets/9f691639-f2d7-40bb-bd29-2b034c827e9c" />